MSLacerda/vanillax/README.md

   http-server vanillax/
 ```

-Open your browser in espcified output address, and check the terminal.
+Open your browser in espcified output address, and check the devtools console.